systelab/allure-reporter/src/assets/dotnet.md

 AllureFeature | `feature` | Subtitle | Not supported
 Description | `action` | Action | Action

+*note: The tag [step] is not implemented yet, for this reason, the expected result is managed by the JSON and takes the `steps` field `name`.
+The name is the function name.*

-Use the following example as a basis for your test cases.
+Use the following example as a basis for your test cases:

 ```C#
     [TestFixture("ACR", "mg/mmol")]